suprachakra/AtlasMesh-Fleet-OS/adapters/README.md

 All adapters implement:
 - mTLS for all communications
-- Message signing for safety-critical commands
+- Message signing for safety critical commands
 - Input validation and sanitization
 - Secure credential management